Main Library: Renovation

 Our 10 Year Master Facilities Plan is used to inform decisions around facilities that need renovations and updates.
 The plan prioritizes areas by condition, functionality and scale/scope of work needed.

-Will I still be able access materials through Search Ohio and Ohio Link?
+Will I still be able to access materials through Search Ohio and Ohio Link?

 While there are still some logistical details to define, we intend to maintain that service during the renovation.